Charges: Mall Of America Suspected Shooter Purchased 'Ghost Gun' Online

 MINNEAPOLIS (WCCO) — An 18-year-old man charged in a shooting at the Mall of America that injured two on New Year’s Eve purchased the firearm online, according to a criminal complaint, a so-called “ghost gun” that was not purchased by a federally licensed dealer and lacks a serial number, therefore making it untraceable.

 Charging documents say the alleged gunman had a Polymer 80 9mm handgun with him when he was taken into custody and he admitted that he bought the gun on the internet.
-Polymer 80 is a company that sells parts and accessories, including pistol frame kits.READ MORE: Amber Alert Issued For Missing Baby Boy In Stolen Vehicle
+Polymer 80 is a company that sells parts and accessories, including pistol frame kits.READ MORE: 1 Killed, 4 Injured In Itasca County Crash

 Purchasing such kits and assembling a weapon is known as a privately made firearm, or a so-called “ghost gun.”
 They don’t have a serial number on them like those bought at a federally-licensed dealer, and no background check is required.
 Federal firearms licensees are also required to keep records on firearms transactions for 20 years.